 All selected forward contracts are baseload contracts.
-Moreover, and as outlined in the following subsection, electricity spot (day-ahead)29 price data will additionally be used for model calibration purposes, but will not be analyzed further in the pricing study.
-We deliberately focus on pricing the above types of baseload contracts, leaving aside other instruments with quarterly, seasonal or yearly delivery periods.
-This is due to the following reasons: First, we are primarily interested in the pricing impact of including demand and capacity forecasts into our model, compared to the case when disregarding such forecasts.
-Since these forecasts are more accurate during short-term horizons,30 our pricing study hence especially focuses on contracts with short maturities and delivery periods.
-Second, trading activity generally concentrates on front months with liquidity at the longer end of the curve soon decreasing (OFGEM, 2011).
-Finally, and again primarily for liquidity reasons, we have chosen to price baseload contracts instead of peakload contracts.31 An overview of the two data samples is provided in Table 1 where descriptive statistics as well as further contractual characteristics for the day-ahead and forward contracts are summarized.
-As can be seen, well-known characteristics of electricity price dynamics can be retraced, such as substantial levels of volatility or excess kurtosis.
+Moreover, electricity spot (i.e., day-ahead) price data is additionally used for model calibration purposes, but is not analyzed further in the main study.
+We deliberately focus on pricing the above types of baseload contracts, leaving aside other instruments with quarterly, seasonal, or yearly delivery periods.
+This is due to the following reasons: first, we are primarily interested in the pricing impact of including demand and capacity forecasts into our model, compared to the case when disregarding such forecasts.
+Since these forecasts are more accurate for shortterm horizons, 28 our study focuses on contracts with short maturities and delivery periods.
+Second, trading activity generally concentrates on front months with liquidity at the longer end of the curve rapidly decreasing (OFGEM, 2011).
+Finally, and again primarily for liquidity reasons, we have chosen to analyze baseload contracts instead of peakload contracts.
+The fact that we are pricing baseload contracts, although using demand and capacity during peak half-hours as inputs, may seem inconsistent, but is ultimately due to the forecast data being available in this format only.
+It might be possible to convert the peakload demand and capacity forecasts into corresponding baseload predictions, e.g., by applying scaling factors that are based on historical averages.
+However, this is already indirectly accounted for by the estimation procedure outlined in the following subsection.
+An overview of the two data samples is provided in Table 1 where descriptive statistics as well as further contractual characteristics for the day-ahead and forward contracts are summarized.
+As can be seen, the data exhibits well-known characteristics of electricity prices, such as substantial levels of volatility and excess kurtosis.
 While these effects are - as expected - more pronounced for spot than for forward contracts, we also note the obvious difference in skewness of log-returns between both types of contracts.
-We refer to Weron (2006) for a general treatment as well as comprehensive characterisation of the typical dynamic properties of electricity spot prices.